dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 its zone, far out of my assigned area of operation in the straits.
 Still, I spent a lot of time cautiously cringing around at low speed, looking for mines and subs, worried that at any moment I might stumble on something.
-The mere risk of an SSK has that effect\!
+The mere risk of an SSK has that effect!